wtgsoysa/QA-Testing-ABC-Cinema/TestCases.md

     3. Choose the number of tickets.
     4. Click the "Purchase" button.
     5. Complete the payment process.
-- **Expected Results:** User successfully purchases the ticket and receives a confirmation.
+- **Expected Results:** User successfully navigate to the 'Payment Summary Page'.
 - **Actual Result:** [After Execution]
 - **Status:** [Pass / Fail]
 - **Remarks:** [Any Observation]